The 28 Very Best Views in Greece to Add to Your Itinerary

 For a memorable experience, find a spot at one of the rooftop bars or terraces that dot the town.

-We stayed nearby Ios Port and explored the island by bus.
+We stayed near Ios Port and explored the island by bus.
 Read about the best places to stay in Ios for families here.

 The View of Koufinisi from the Port